Elisabeth Bauch, MSc.

 Diana Fries studied general psychology and forensic psychology at Hawaii Pacific University (USA) and John Jay College of Criminal Justice of the City University of New York (USA).
 She completed different internships, where she gained experience conducting therapy with juvenile delinquents and adult sex offenders, testing the efficacy of the Sex Offender Treatment Program (SOTP) in respect to the prevention of criminal recidivism.
 She wrote her master thesis on “Differences in Psychological Consequences among Children and Adolescents in War Zones versus Terrorist Attacks: A Review.”
 She has been working at the Department of Mental Health Services of the Zurich Office of Corrections since August 2009.

 Juliane Gerth, MSc

 Juliane Gerth studied psychology at Martin-Luther-University Halle-Wittenberg (Germany) with focus on clinical and educational psychology as well as criminology.
-Since 2009 she works as a researcher for the Research Department of the Psychiatric-Psychological Service of the Canton of Zurich (PPS), and has served as deputy head of it since October 2013.
+Since 2009 she works as a researcher for the Research Department of the Department of Mental Health Services of the Canton of Zurich (PPS), and has served as deputy head of it since October 2013.
 She teaches at the Universities of Constance and Zurich.

 Cornel Gmür, MSc

 Cornel Gmür studied psychology, psychopathology and economics at the University of Zurich (Switzerland).
-Since 2011 he is working at the Psychiatric/Psychological Service (PPD) of the Zurich Office of Corrections.
+Since 2011 he is working at the Department of Mental Health Services of the Zurich Office of Corrections.
 His work and research foci are: forensic epidemiology, basics of risk-assessment, neuropsychological assessment of violent and sex offenders.

 Thomas Noll, JD MD